turingschool/curriculum/source/projects/encryptor.markdown

 The next piece I'm interested in is the middle section.
 Arrays in Ruby have a method named `.collect`.

 The `.each` method that we're already using goes through the elements in the array and runs the block once for each element.
+The return value of .each is always the receiver of the method call.

-The `.collect` method does the same thing, *but* it also gathers the results of running the block into an array and gives you back that array.
+The `.collect` method does the same thing, *but* it also gathers the results of running the block on each element of the array and gives you back that transformed array.

 Let's try an example in IRB: